TobiasgutPrivat/AutoAlteration/ReadMe.md

 **\*Note CustomBlock Paths**
 Usually when embedding customblocks they can have a full path.

-In this Project only the Name is used for indexing and when embedding new Blocks, for simplicity reasons.
+In this Project full path's are only used for previously embedded Blocks.

-**Potential Problem** this can cause issues if two blocks have the same name but diffrent Path